-If the frequency synchronization feature is used, the current limit frequency foldback is not operational, and the system may not survive a hard short-circuit at the output.
+If the frequency synchronization feature is used, the current limit frequency fold-back is not operational, and the system may not survive a hard short-circuit at the output.

-The safe operating areas, when in short circuit mode, are shown in Figure 16 through Figure 18 for different switching frequencies.
+The safe operating areas, when in short circuit mode, are shown in Figure 16 through Figure 18, for different switching frequencies.
 Operating points below and to the right of the curve represent safe operation.

-The curves shown in Figure 16, Figure 17, and Figure 18 are not valid when the LM22672 is in frequency synchronization mode.
+NOTE Figure 16, Figure 17, and Figure 18 curves are not valid when the LM22680 is in frequency synchronization mode.